 "Parasitic wasps, which are about 1⁄8th of an inch in length, use a stinger to deposit eggs inside fly pupae," Junfin explained.
 "The eggs hatch into wasp larvae, which feed on the immature fly, emerging as adult wasps within two to four weeks.
 A mature wasp lays from six to 350 eggs per day."

-"One reason for weekly placement is that flies reproduce in a shorter cycle than wasps," Junfin says.
+"One reason for weekly placement is that flies reproduce in a shorter cycle than wasps," Junfin said.
 "Wasp-placement timing is key to keeping fly populations low."
 In a fly-management program that includes manure management, pesticide and fly bait, fly populations can be significantly reduced.
 Use of chemical sprays in wasp-breeding areas must be minimized, as these can harm the parasitoid wasps.
 Blanket use of chemicals such as fogging is not advised.

 Oklahoma State University associate professor and entomologist Justin K. Talley said parasitoid wasps are smaller than a gnat.
-"If wasps prove unsuccessful, it's usually because they weren't used properly," he adds.
+"If wasps prove unsuccessful, it's usually because they weren't used properly," he added.
 "They have to be placed after temperatures rise above freezing, be located near fly-breeding areas and be put into use before fly populations are out of control."

 Parasitoid wasps don't reduce large fly populations quickly, as fly life cycles are shorter than wasps'.
 But used consistently, wasps are an effective tool.